 - Log in to your WordPress site as an administrator.

 - Create or edit a page or post and add a classic block.

 - Insert a shortcode by selecting it from the shortcodes dropdown.

 - If your code references a membership level or tag, add your values in the space provided between the quotation marks.

 - If need to add multiple tags or levels, separate your values with commas.

-If you created your membership site pages in Ontraport Pages and added them to your WordPress site via the Ontraport Pages plugin, you’ll manually add your shortcodes before and after the content you wish to show/hide in the Ontraport Pages editor.
+If you created your WordPress membership site pages with Ontraport Pages and added them to your WordPress site via the Ontrapages plugin, you’ll manually add your shortcodes before and after the content you wish to show/hide in the Ontraport Pages editor.

 - Add blocks above and below the content you’d like to show.
 Alternatively, you can add a row or even just a text element before and after.

-- Place the Shortcode above and below the area in which you would like to protect.
-In this example the top Shortcode is [show_if has_one=’Gold’] and the bottom Shortcode is: [/show_if].
+- Place your shortcode above and below the area you would like to protect.